NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: Related Works

 \section{Related Works}

-There are currently numerous approaches to objectively assess the long-context understanding capabilities of LLMs \cite{bai-etal-2024-longbench, hsieh2024ruler, kuratov2024babilong, an-etal-2024-l, li-etal-2024-loogle, zhang-etal-2024-bench}.
-Among these, the Needle-in-a-Haystack benchmark is a prevailing tool used to evaluate the long-range context understanding of LLMs \cite{yu2025sequential, song-etal-2025-counting}.
-However, this benchmark often involves contexts where most information is unnecessary, limiting its ability to assess comprehensive understanding.
-Consequently, it tends to evaluate only partial and shallow comprehension rather than full understanding of long contexts \cite{hsieh2024ruler, kuratov2024babilong}.
-While attempts like those in \cite{li2024needlebench} tried to evaluate intact understanding, they often remain rudimentary and fail to thoroughly analyze the potential takeaways from such methods.
-In particular, these approaches often involve simply identifying ancestors, requiring only shallow reasoning capabilities, which restricts their ability to provide a complete evaluation.

-In response, we proposed a novel benchmark designed to evaluate the intact understanding of long contexts.
-Our benchmark and experimental results emphasize that possessing comprehensive understanding within a given context length is more crucial than merely extending the length of the context.
+There are currently numerous approaches to objectively assess the context understanding capabilities of LLMs \cite{bai-etal-2024-longbench, hsieh2024ruler, kuratov2024babilong, an-etal-2024-l, li-etal-2024-loogle, zhang-etal-2024-bench}.
+Among these, the Needle-in-a-Haystack benchmark is a widely used tool to evaluate long-range context understanding in LLMs \cite{yu2025sequential, song-etal-2025-counting}.
+However, this benchmark typically uses contexts in which most of the information is irrelevant to the query, which limits its ability to assess comprehensive understanding.
+As a result, it tends to evaluate only partial and shallow comprehension rather than full understanding of the given contexts \cite{hsieh2024ruler, kuratov2024babilong}.
+While approaches such as \cite{li2024needlebench} have attempted to evaluate holistic understanding, they remain rudimentary and fail to provide a thorough analysis of the insights such methods can offer.
+In particular, these approaches often require models to simply identify ancestors, which only demands shallow reasoning and therefore falls short of providing a complete evaluation.
+In response, we propose a novel benchmark that evaluates holistic context comprehension and requires models not to miss any piece of evidence in the given context.
+Our benchmark and experimental results show that comprehensive understanding within a given context length is a high-stakes task that current models still struggle to handle.